-Wisdom teeth will likely cause problems as the patient ages.
-Approximately 85% of wisdom teeth will need to be removed.
-Dr. Schmitz may recommend that your wisdom teeth are removed before they begin to cause problems in your mouth to avoid a more complicated procedure.
+Wisdom teeth will cause problems as patients age.
+Wisdom teeth need to be removed in 85% of all cases..
+Dr. Schmitz may recommend that your wisdom teeth are removed before they begin to cause problems in your mouth.
+Avoiding a more complicated procedure in the future.

 Food: Avoid hot liquids and alcoholic beverages for at least 24 hours.
 When the extraction is more difficult, you will need to consume a soft or liquid diet for at least 24 hours after we removed your wisdom teeth.